 Exogenous Cushing syndrome is a form of Cushing syndrome that occurs in people taking glucocorticoid (also called corticosteroid) hormones.

 Exogenous means caused by something outside the body.
 Exogenous Cushing syndrome occurs when a person takes man-made (synthetic) glucocorticoid medicines to treat a disease.
 These medicines act like cortisol in the body.

 Glucocorticoids are given for many diseases, such as lung diseases, skin conditions, inflammatory bowel disease, cancer, brain tumors, and joint disease.
-These medicines come in many forms, including pill, intravenous (IV), injection, enema, skin creams, inhalers, and eye drops.
+These medicines come in many forms, including pill, intravenous (IV), injection into a joint, enema, skin creams, inhalers, and eye drops.

 Most people with Cushing syndrome have: